Our knowledge of orthopaedics. Your best health.

 This surgical photograph shows a saw cutting the bone to perform an osteotomy.

-The surgical time varies depending on how much of your foot is malaligned.
+The surgical time depends on how much of your foot is malaligned.
 Surgery will take longer if your deformity is greater or if more than one osteotomy is required.
 Every bunion correction is a little bit different, and there is no reason to be concerned if your surgery takes more time.

 Photo and x-ray of a foot after osteotomy for a bunion